Information for Ukrainian refugees

 Information for 3rd country nationals

-• You will no longer receive living allowance from the municipality, but from the COA.
-More information you can find at www.rijksoverheid.nl/asielbeleid and www.mycoa.nl/vergoedingen.
+• You will no longer receive living allowance from the municipality, but from the COA, see the website of the government about living allowance.
+You can also find more information at mycoa.nl/en.

-• Necessary medical care will now be paid for by the RMA (see www.rmasielzoekers.nl) from now on.
-If you live with a host family, you can remain with your current GP.
-Those staying in an AZC, will receive GP care via the GZA (see www.gzasielzoekers.nl - scroll to Amersfoort).
+• Necessary, medical care is now paid for by the RMA.
+Those living with a host family can stay with their current GP.
+Those staying in an AZC will receive GP care via the GZA (scroll to Amersfoort).

-For those who have a regular residence permit for work or study
+For those who have obtained a permanent and regular residence in the meantime

 Are you staying in a municipal reception centre?
-You will then need to make your own arrangements for your accommodation and income with immediate effect.
+You will need to make your own arrangements for accommodation and income.
 For more information, see 'Other residential accommodation' above, or ask your employer, educational institution, friends, church or mosque for tips.

 Leaving the Netherlands temporarily